OneLogin Named a Technology Leader in Access Management in KuppingerCole’s Leadership Compass Report 2021

 About OneLogin

 OneLogin is the number one value-leader in Identity and Access Management.
 Our Trusted Experience Platform™ provides everything you need to secure your workforce, customers, and partners at a price that works with your budget.
-Headquartered in San Francisco, OneLogin secures over 2,500 customers worldwide, including Airbus, Stitch Fix, and AAA.
-To learn more visit https://www.onelogin.com.
+Headquartered in San Francisco, OneLogin secures over 2,500 customers worldwide, including Airbus, Tesco, and British Red Cross.
+To learn more, visit www.onelogin.com.

 OneLogin, Inc.